emsesp/docs/docs/Configuring.md

 ## Scheduling Actions

 Use the scheduler to call commands at specific intervals.
+A few examples:

-This is useful for example to set the hot water temperature to a higher value in the morning and evening, or do a system restart each week (by using `system/restart` in the Command field).
+- set the hot water temperature to a higher value in the morning and evening
+- do a periodic system restart each week (although you shouldn't need to!) using `system/restart` in the Command field
+- send a message to the log and mqtt using the Command `system/message`
+- use in combination with a custom 'ram' entity to fetch data via another API like `{"url":"http://server.tld/path/file", "key":"nameofkey"}` and using this as a condition in the scheduler
+- send data to an external API, via a RESTful HTTP POST command, for example `{"url":"http://192.168.0.100/cm?cmnd=power"} == {"power":"off"}`
+- use to call a Home Assistant script or service when a condition is triggered, e.g. `{ "url":"http://<ha ip>/api/services/script/my_script", "header":{"authorization":"Bearer <ha key>", "Content-Type":"application/json"} }`

 When creating a scheduler entry, the `name` is optional but it's useful to assign a name and then you can control it via a command (enable/disable) and see the status in the MQTT topic `scheduler_data`.